jfxueX/Go/books/local/concurrency-in-go/ch03-gos-concurrency-building-blocks.md

     2.817kb

-It looks like the documentation is correct\!
+It looks like the documentation is correct!
 These are just empty goroutines that don’t do anything, but it still gives us an idea of the number of goroutines we can likely create.
 [Table 3-1][8] gives some rough estimates of how many goroutines you could likely create with a 64-bit CPU without using swap